mobileuserissueman/doors-entity-spawner/README.md

-entity spawner. credit to @RegularVyxinu and @DripCapybara.
+entity spawner. credit to @RegularVyxinu and @DripCapybara, and @FranciscoNeto5123